bernatmv/thegame/docs/maths/stats_and_skills.md

     - Skills almost never fail but improve on each level

     - Each skill can have a different difficulty, that means a different price in skill points to buy and a different number of skill points needed to level up

+## Combat

+### Rules

+    - Turn based

+    - Order of action based on reaction time (line on top specifies order)

+### IA

+    - If enemy in front: attack

+    - If enemy on side: attack

+    - If enemy on back: attack

+    - If enemy in LOS, move to closer (front preferred if equal)

+    - If empty in front and no enemy in LOS on side/back: move front

+### Alternate

+    - More like hearthstone mix: to attack second line melee you have to first clear first line

+    - Second line can only attack distance